d3rky/pyday2022-bcn/docs/instruction.md

     Done 100000 in 0 second(s)
     ```

 1. Perfect!
 It works.
-But what are results of the fuzzing?
-Can it find some erros in the code?
+But what are the results of the fuzzing?
+Can it find some errors in the code?
 The answer is - yes!
 Let's emulate that you have an unhandled exception in your code.
 To do it - modify the `elif permission == 'check_permission':` branch in function `check_permission` to raise the exception
     ```
     @atheris.instrument_func
     def check_permission(permission: str) -> bool: